plutov/pliutau.com/content/working-with-db-time-in-go.md

 description = "How to work with DATETIME/DATE columns and use Go standard time.Time avoiding manual string parsing."
 +++

-This post shows how to work with DATETIME/DATE columns in DB and use Go standard `time.Time` avoiding manual string parsing.
+This post shows how to work with `DATETIME`` / `DATE` database columns and use Go standard `time.Time` avoiding manual string parsing.
 This article contains examples using 2 packages: `database/sql` and `github.com/go-sql-driver/mysql`.

 ### Retrieve nullable time field using NullTime type